Admissions - Online Undergraduate Certificates

 Application for Admission

-b.
-Students must submit official high school transcripts, or official college transcripts showing at least 12 credit hours earned with an acceptable GPA from an accredited institution, in order to register for additional courses.
+- Students must submit official high school transcripts from an accredited high school, or official college transcripts showing at least 12 credit hours earned with an acceptable GPA from an accredited institution, in order to register for additional courses.
 Credits earned through Liberty University cannot be used in lieu of a high school transcript.

-e.
-Students should refer to www.liberty.edu/onlne/admission-requirements/ for a detailed list of applicable admission requirements.
-The high school transcript, GED requirement, and unofficial high school transcript with a High School Self-Certification form will be waived if the applicant earned an associate’s degree.
+- Students should refer to www.liberty.edu/online/admission-requirements/ for a detailed list of applicable admission requirements.
+The high school transcript, GED requirement, and High School Self-Certification form will be waived if the applicant earned an associate's degree.

 Although the University does not require specific high school courses for admission, successful applicants usually have completed at least 4 years of English, 2–3 years of college preparatory mathematics, 2 years of laboratory science, 2 years of social science, 2 years of foreign language, and at least 4 units of elective credits in subjects such as art, music, or drama.
 A high school diploma must be a standard or advanced diploma, or its equivalent.
 This curriculum prepares one for the classroom expectations at Liberty University.

 Liberty University’s minimum acceptable college GPA is 2.00 on a 4.00 scale.
-Applicants who fail to meet the minimum required GPA will be evaluated on other indicators of ability to perform satisfactorily at the college level as determined by the Office of Admissions.
+Applicants who fail to meet the minimum required GPA will be evaluated on other indicators of ability to perform satisfactorily at the college level and may be admitted on Caution status.
+All students accepted on Caution status may be required to enroll in one or more developmental courses as determined by the Office of Admissions.

 If the Admissions Committee determines that additional information is needed in order to make a determination on the applicant’s status, the applicant may be required to submit letters of recommendation or other relevant documentation.